-A breakwater is a structure protecting a harbor, anchorage or shoreline from waves.
+A breakwater is a structure protecting a harbor, anchorage, or shoreline from waves.
 There are essentially three types: rubble-mound, vertical wall, and floating.
-PND’s coastal engineers are experienced in designing all types of breakwaters and jetties, through all the phases of projects, from concept design through construction.
+PND’s coastal engineers are experienced in designing all types of breakwaters and jetties through all phases of projects from concept design through construction.

-PND has specialists in oceanography, coastal engineering and marine construction.
-Specialists have direct project experience that includes all five shorelines of North America (Arctic, Pacific, Gulf of Mexico, Atlantic and Great Lakes) in addition to projects overseas.
+PND has specialists in oceanography, coastal engineering, and marine construction.
+Our specialists have direct project experience that includes all five shorelines of North America (Arctic, Pacific, Gulf of Mexico, Atlantic, and Great Lakes) in addition to projects overseas.